 Some copper core cookware is pure copper, like this impressive line from Falk.
 Some also has thin layers of aluminum, like All-Clad's 5-ply Copper Core line.

-The advantages of copper core cookware is that it's usually induction compatible (but check to make sure if that's important to you), and the stainless exterior is lower maintenance than a copper exterior.
-Some of it is even dishwasher safe (though we recommend hand washing all your quality cookware).
+The advantages of copper core cookware is that it's usually induction compatible (but check to make sure if that's important to you), and the stainless exterior is lower maintenance.
+Some is even dishwasher safe (though we recommend hand washing all your quality cookware).

-Today, there are several All-Clad Copper Core knockoffs on the market from big brand cookware makers.
-As far as we've been able to find, not a single one provides exact copper specs--so you have no idea what you're paying for.
+Today, there are a few All-Clad Copper Core knockoffs on the market.
+We haven't found the copper specs on them, so we have no idea what you're paying for.
 Thus, we did not test, nor do we recommend, any of these Copper Core knockoffs.
 (There may be good ones out there; we just weren't able to find any we really liked or wanted to test.)

 As with traditional copper cookware, our recommendation is that if the manufacturer doesn't provide exact information about copper content, you shouldn't buy because you don't know what you're paying for.